Pita Te Hori Centre Mixed Use Development

-The first buildings of the King Edward Barracks (KEB) development represent a new urban design strategy for Christchurch and are a significant departure from the old Christchurch city model.
+The first buildings of the King Edward Barracks (KEB) development, now known as the Pita Te Hori Centre, represents a new urban design strategy for Christchurch and are a significant departure from the old Christchurch city model.
 The development is further evidence of the migration west of the city’s working population to be based along the Avon River.
 Ironically, the area was once the historical commercial centre of Christchurch, and known as West End in the nineteenth century – a name which has recently been reclaimed.

 The design masterplan makes maximum use of a large city block by combining commercial, government and residential accommodation in a prime location bordering Cambridge Terrace, and Hereford, Cashel and Montreal Streets.